skerit/node-skeleton/README.md

 See also the list of [contributors](https://github.com/skerit/node-skeleton/contributors) who participated in this project.

+node-skeleton is developed at [Eleven Ways](https://www.elevenways.be/), a team of [IAAP Certified Accessibility Specialists](https://www.accessibilityassociation.org/).

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/skerit/node-skeleton/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/11ways/node-skeleton/LICENSE) file for details.